Tutorial

 )

-Again, the facet argument also accepts a formula interface.
-One particular use case is for two-sided formulas, which arranges the facet layout in a fixed grid arrangement.
+Note that the facet argument also accepts a two-sided formula for arranging facets in a fixed grid layout.
 Here’s a simple (if contrived) example.

 aq$hot = ifelse(aq$Temp>=75, "hot", "cold")